WwZzz/EmbodiedFL/README.md

 ## Installation
 - **pytorch**:
-Please intall pytorch following the guidence in the pytorch's offsite [link](https://pytorch.org)
+Please install pytorch following the guidance in the pytorch's offsite [link](https://pytorch.org)

 - **Other**:
 ```shell